aosabook/500lines/dagoba/chapter.md

 (maybe lead in from the async stuff above, since that provides the context for concurrency issues.)

-There's a problem with our 'out' query component: if someone deletes an edge we've visited while we're in the middle of a query we'll skip a different edge, because our counter is off.
+There's a problem with our 'out' query component: if someone deletes an edge we've visited while we're in the middle of a query, we'll skip a different edge because our counter is off.
 We could lock the vertices in our query, but one of the strengths of this approach is driving the iteration through the query space from code, so our query object might be long-lived.
 Even though we're in a single-threaded event loop, our queries can span multiple asynchronous re-entries, which means concurrency concerns like this are a very real problem.
 So instead we'll slice and pop the edge list each time we reach a new vertex.
 This burns some extra CPU and pushes more work onto the GC, so we'll stick a note here so we know what to do if this shows up as a hotspot during our profiling.

 // new 'out' query component (and friends)

 One concern with doing our queries this new way is that we're still not seeing a completely consistent chronology.
 Skipping random edges, like we did before, leaves us with an entirely inconsistent view of the universe, where things that have always existed may appear to be gone.
 This is generally undesirable, though many modern systems for storing very large amounts of data have exactly this property.
 [N] [google, facebook, kayak, etc -- often queries over heavily sharded datasets or multiple apis with pagination or timeouts have this property]

 The change we just made means we will always traverse every edge a particular vertex had _at the moment we visited it_.
-That means as we begin traversing edges we may see new vertices at different points in the graph chronology, and may even see the same vertex at different points in the chronology at different points in our query.
-Depending on the relationships we're storing this may provide a view of the universe that seemingly defies the laws of physics, even though no laws have actually been broken.
+That means that as we begin traversing edges, we may see new vertices at different points in the graph chronology, and may even see the same vertex at different points in the chronology at different points in our query.
+Depending on the relationships we're storing, this may provide a view of the universe that seemingly defies the laws of physics, even though no laws have actually been broken.

 If we need to see the world as it exists at a particular moment in time (e.g. 'now', where now is the moment our query begins) we can change our driver loop and the update handlers to add versioning to the data, and pass a pointer to that particular version into the query system.
 Doing this also opens the door to true transactions, and automated rollback/retries in an STM-like fashion.